 Pedagogy—DANM prepares students for a future in teaching through practical experience.
 Students are awarded teaching assistant positions as part of their overall support packages.
 Opportunities exist to teach one's own class and to serve as faculty a research assistant.
 These experiences contribute to our alumni success in academic careers.

 New Praxis—New Praxis in DANM is comprised of “critique” and “practicum” which provide students with both the critical vocabulary and practical skills necessary to pursue their own individual goals as artists.
 This aspect of our program reflects upon the world in order to change it by translating ideas into action.

-Studies—DANM “Studies” include required core seminars that allow students first, to explore an array of recent methods and approaches in Digital Arts and Culture, and then to pursue the construction of specific genealogies and theories with a sustained focus on a particular topic by engaging in various dialogues at the intersection of theory and practice, while developing their thesis project and paper.
+Studies—Studies in DANM include required core seminars and electives.
+Core courses explore an array of recent methods and approaches in digital arts and culture.
+Electives explore specific topics by engaging in dialogues at the intersection of theory and practice, leading to the MFA thesis project and paper.

 DANM students whose work dovetails with faculty research in Film & Digital Media (FDM) and who have established a working relationship with FDM faculty will receive special consideration for application to the FDM Ph.D. program at UCSC.